 And I continue to embellish the day of madness: on the church steeple, a golden eagle replaced the weathercock; at the little village pond, the man they called Hopeless Harry experienced the best fishing of his entire life when he spent two hours struggling with an enormous Nile crocodile; he was cheered on in his efforts by a group of fascinated penguins.
 And Jules continued to punctuate my tale with “Oh wow!”
 He found the bit about the chimpanzee wearing the priest’s robes, and leading Sunday worship in his own special way, particularly amusing.

 Jules’s eyes are still puffy with sleep.
 All three of us are having breakfast.

 “Daddy, I’ve been thinking, and your story about the truck, it’s a lie.”

-My little Jules comes straight out with it, in between mouthfuls of buttery croissant.
+My little Jules comes straight out with it, in between mouthfuls of buttery pancakes.

-He is not expecting any reply.
-He has reached this conclusion all by himself and this morning, he has the strength of certain knowledge: his father is a liar.
+He's not expecting any reply.
+He's reached this conclusion all by himself and this morning, he has the strength of certain knowledge: his father is a liar.

 Catherine, sitting opposite Jules, next to me, her coffee midway between the table and her lips, freezes.

 “You must not imply that your father is a liar, Jules.”

 Jules’s eyes rested on his mother.
 The picture of moral rectitude, and with a voice full of hope, he asked her, “Is that story really real, Mommy?”